 - ISA can recommend credit equivalencies, but credit transfer is ultimately determined by the student's home university.

-- The transcript from Universidad Autonoma de Barcelona will reflect ECTS and Contact Hours.
-Please be in touch with your home university regarding credit transfer for this program.
+- The transcript from the Universidad de Vic - Elisava will reflect ECTS credits for each course listed below.
+The contact hours for each course will not be reflected on the transcript but are listed in order to help determine transfer credit.
+Please be in touch with your U.S. university regarding transfer credit for this program.

 select allclear all

 - Courses and course hours of instruction are subject to change.

 Support & Funding

 ISA is here to support you when it comes to navigating identity questions related to traveling abroad, providing resources and information for your accessibility needs, and identifying funding for your program abroad.

 Our U.S. staff is available to support you though every stage of your study abroad journey.
 Please reach out with any questions about ISA programs or life on-site to your country-specific Program Manager.